chipsalliance/Caliptra/doc/Caliptra.md

 1. **Initialization step:** Caliptra ROM initializes PROT_CAP, DEVICE_ID, DEVICE_STATUS, RECOVERY_STATUS, HW_STATUS, INDIRECT_FIFO_STATUS (remove these two reg from ROM initialization) default values.
 Note: Any I3C initialization is done b/w MCU ROM, I3C target HW and I3C initiator.
 This is not part of this document.
 2. MCU Specific SoC init of I3C & Recovery interface.
-   a.
-MCU ROM can set HW_STATUS register per recovery spec, at any time based on SoC specific conditions.
+    1. MCU ROM can set HW_STATUS register per recovery spec, at any time based on SOC specific conditions.
-   b.
-MCU ROM will program DEVICE_ID register value based on associated fuse values.
+    2. MCU ROM will program DEVICE_ID register value based on associated fuse values.
-   c.
-I3C device must update FIFO size (1-256 Byte), Max transfer size and type of region (tie this to 0x1) to INDIRECT_FIFO_STATUS register, which could be read by BMC firmware to understand the size of the FIFO & max transfer size.
+    3. I3C device must update FIFO size (1-256 Byte), Max transfer size and type of region (tie this to 0x1) to INDIRECT_FIFO_STATUS register, which could be read by BMC firmware to understand the size of the FIFO & max transfer size.
 3. Caliptra ROM will update PROT_CAP register, bit 11 to set to ‘1 “Flashless boot (From RESET)”.
 Caliptra ROM will set other register bits based on other recovery capabilities.
 PROT_CAP will also indicate support for FIFO CMS for I3C device by updating byte 10-11, bit 12 with 0x1 “FIFO CMS Support”.
 4. To start recovery or boot, Caliptra ROM will write DEVICE_STATUS register to “RECOVERY_MODE” by writing byte 0, with data 0x3.
 Caliptra ROM will write DEVICE_STATUS register’s byte 2-3 to set the FSB parameter (0x12).
 5. I3C Recovery HW will set byte 1 based on the DEVICE_STATUS register based on the rules defined for this register.
 This register status will assist BMC operation.
 6. Caliptra ROM will write via DMA assist to RECOVERY_STATUS register with data of (byte 0, 0x1) and sets the recovery image index to 0x0
 7. BMC or a similar platform component will update INDIRECT_FIFO_CTRL with Component Memory Space (CMS) byte 0 with 0x0, Reset field byte 1 with 0x1 and Image size byte 2 to 5 field to size of the image.
 8. BMC or a similar platform component writes to INDIRECT_FIFO_DATA register.
 I3C device shall return a NACK response for any transfer that would cause the Head Pointer to advance to equal the Tail Pointer.
 BMC can implement flow control through NACK responses or by monitoring the FIFO space remaining via the Head and Tail Pointers.
 9. The I3C device will keep head and tail pointers along with FIFO status up to date into INDIRECT_FIFO_STATUS register.
 I3C recovery interface HW wait for an update to INDIRECT_DATA_REG with 1-256B data from BMC.